-WKF compact heat pump models are ideal for use in new construction, where the heat pump is the sole heat generator.
-In an emergency, an electric booster heater (monoenergetic variant) can be switched on by the Smart Control.
+The WKF NEO-compact heat pump is ideal for use in new construction, where the heat pump is the sole heat generator.
+In an emergency, an electr. auxiliary heater (mono-energetic variant) can be switched on by the Smart Control.

-The REMKO drinking water storage tank, type WKT 300 is an enamelled drinking water storage tank with a heat exchanger surface area of 3.5 m2, which is integrated into the bottom housing.
-The additionally necessitated three-way changeover valve is switched over by the Smart Control to provide hot water, and is also part of the indoor unit.
-In a bivalent alternative application, the boiler can be connected directly to the indoor unit (bivalent variant).
-In the bivalent variant, the changeover valve required for this is also part of indoor unit.
+The REMKO drinking water storage tank is an enamelled drinking water storage tank.
+The 3-way changeover valve is switched over by the Smart-Control to provide HW, and is also part of the indoor unit.

-The highly efficient primary pump in the indoor unit can be used as a circulation pump heating circuit and its speed is regulated according to requirements.
+The highly efficient primary pump can be used as a heating cycle pump and its speed is regulated according to requirements.
 A pressure loss of max.
 80 kPa is made available by the customer.
 If the pressure losses on site exceed this, a separate storage tank, e.g. REMKO KPS 300, must be used as a hydraulic compensator.
-Then a REMKO heating circuit group unmixed, type HGU, and two mixed heating circuit groups (on the WKF Duo four), type HGM, are available.
+Then a REMKO heating cycle group unmixed, type HGU, and two mixed heating cycle groups, type HGM, are available.
 Moreover, the hot water connections, cold water supply, and circulation are all connected to the indoor unit on the top.